War in Afghanistan (2001–2021): War crimes

-Health and education

-Between 2001 and 2021, Afghanistan experienced improvements in health, education and women's rights.
-Life expectancy increased from 56 to 64 years and the maternal mortality rate was reduced by half.
-89% of residents living in cities have access to clean water, up from 16% in 2001.
-The rate of child marriage has been reduced by 17%.
-The population of Afghanistan increased by more than 50% between 2001 and 2014, while its GDP grew eightfold.

-As of 2013, 8.2 million Afghans attended school, up from 1.2 million in 2001.
-3.2 million girls attended school in 2013, up from fewer than 50,000 in 2001.
-39% of girls were attending school in 2017 compared to 6% in 2003.
-In 2021, a third of students at university were women and 27% of members of parliament were women.
-The literacy rate in 2021 has risen from 8% to 43% since 2001.
-In 2018, UNICEF reported that 3.7 million children between the ages of 7 and 17, or 44 percent, were not attending school.

 Drug trade

-In 2000, Afghanistan accounted for an estimated 75% of the world's opium supply, which was the Taliban's largest source of revenue though taxes on opium exports.
+In 2000, Afghanistan accounted for an estimated 75% of the world's opium supply, which was the Taliban's largest source of revenue through taxes on opium exports.
 Mullah Omar banned opium cultivation in 2001, which observers said was an attempt to gain international recognition, raise opium prices and increase profit from the sale of large existing stockpiles.
 Opium production increased in the years following the October 2001 invasion, with Afghanistan producing 90% of the world's opium by 2005.
-According to a 2018 SIGAR report, the U.S. had spent $8.6 billion since 2002 to stop Afghanistan's drug trade.
+According to a 2018 SIGAR report, the US had spent $8.6 billion since 2002 to stop Afghanistan's drug trade.
 A May 2021 SIGAR report estimated that the Taliban earned 60% of their revenue from the trade, while UN officials estimated more than $400 million was earned by the Taliban between 2018 and 2019, however other experts estimated that the Taliban earned at most $40 million annually.

-NATO's inability to stabilize Afghanistan
+NATO's Failure to Secure Afghanistan

 Observers have argued that the mission in Afghanistan was hampered by a lack of agreement on objectives, a lack of resources, lack of coordination, too much focus on the central government at the expense of local and provincial governments, and too much focus on the country instead of the region.

+Failures of the NATO-led coalition efforts to end the Afghanistan insurgency include systematic failures to build institutional and governance structures, as US policy prioritized counterterrorism.
+Government forces in Afghanistan likewise became too financially dependent on Western powers, unable to build an independent governing system in rural areas.